asyncapi/training/VIDEO_4_SCRIPT.md

 # Video 4: AsyncAPI and OpenAPI

 Hello again, and welcome to a new video about AsyncAPI.
-In this video, we are going to talk about:
+In this video, we're going to talk about:

 AsyncAPI and OpenAPI